mander4635/jmtgmc-wri241/pages/about.md

 This project was created as the final for WRI241, a course in the Princeton University Writing Program in conjunction with Princeton University Special Collections.
 The format of this site is largely based off [CollectionBuilder](https://github.com/CollectionBuilder), an open source framework for creating digital collection and exhibition websites that was developed by faculty librarians at the University of Idaho Library following the [Lib-Static](https://lib-static.github.io/) methodology.

-{% include feature/image.html objectid="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6c/Grand_Pacific_and_Ferris_Glacier.jpg/2560px-Grand_Pacific_and_Ferris_Glacier.jpg" caption="Mt.Barnard and Ferris Glacier, Yukon-Alaska Border, 2006" width="30" %}
+{% include feature/image.html objectid="https://upload.wikimedia.org/wikipedia/commons/thumb/6/6c/Grand_Pacific_and_Ferris_Glacier.jpg/2560px-Grand_Pacific_and_Ferris_Glacier.jpg" caption="Mt.Barnard and Ferris Glacier, Yukon-Alaska Border, Wikimedia 2006" width="25" %}